-If your business hasn’t considered how successful you are when implementing change, 2020 is certainly the time to start.
-Here are a few tips for how you can help your organization be ready for change during a pandemic and into the future.
+If your business hasn’t considered how successful you are when it comes to implementing change, now is certainly the time to start.
+Here are a few tips for how you can help your organization be ready for change.

 1. Cultivate a Culture of Embracing Change and Growth

-Establishing a culture within your business that’s open to change is one of the best ways to be a truly change-ready organization.
-Don’t save the dialogue for when you’re initiating a new initiative, but facilitate an environment in which change is already welcome before it begins.
+While company culture can take a while to change, establishing an environment within your business that’s open to new ideas is one of the best ways to be a truly change-ready organization.
+Don’t save the dialogue for when you’re initiating a new initiative but facilitate an atmosphere in which change is already welcome before it begins.

 2. Communicate Clearly with Your Employees